 Telehealth cannot be used for new patient visits (at least not yet).
+UPDATE 4/20/2020: New patients MAY be seen by telehealth now, depending on carrier and the physician’s discretion.
 When it comes to visits with a specialist (such as myself), when seeing someone for the first time I need to actually perform an exam to assist in determining what diagnosis is the most likely, and to reduce ordering unnecessary tests.
 For example, if someone comes to me complaining of leg numbness; hyperactive reflexes tell me to look at the brain or spinal cord.
 If reflexes are absent or reduced, it tells me to look at the peripheral nerves.
 The neurological exam remains very important to making an accurate diagnosis.
 Hyperactive reflexes: get MRI; absent or reduced reflexes: get an EMG/NCS.

 Additionally, if a new patient is not evaluated in person by the doctor billing for the service, it is possible that the doctor will be left without legal protection should something go awry.
 Presently, SVMIC (the main insurance company for medical malpractice in Tennessee) does not cover telehealth visits for new patients.

 What are the back-end details of adding telehealth services?
 Well, it’s not as simple as using facetime or Duo (despite what you hear on the news).
 Vetting the many software platforms out there takes time (time we don’t have), not to mention developing new workflows and training staff to maintain HIPAA standards.
 Billing is an altogether different issue.
 How can we collect copays when most platforms have no option for this?
 Will insurance carriers pay more than $15 for a virtual visit?
 To date, in Tennessee only Medicare and Blue Cross Blue Shield of Tennessee (BCBST) have detailed written policies stating that reimbursement for telehealth will be the same as in person visits.
+UPDATE: As of 4/2020, Aetna, Cigna and BCBS of Michigan will also cover your telehealth visit.
 Regardless of your political persuasion, everyone should get paid by their employer for their hard work.
 Medical professionals such as the staff at KCA are no exception to this rule.
 Put simply, if a carrier doesn’t step up to the plate and help during these trying times and commit to proper payment, we won’t be able to take care of any of you for very long.
 So no, it’s not as simple as calling in for a controlled substance refill to last you for 3 months.
 Medically, it’s inappropriate; and financially it is not sustainable if every patient tried to do this.

 So what are we doing at KCA?
 We have 3 options for patients currently on the schedule.